Tag: ACID

 The Consistency Alphabet Soup

-It seems that newcomers to distributed systems are often confused by the various definitions of the C-word.
-I want to go over them to draw a distinction that is often overlooked, without getting into the tired old arguments around eventual consistency.… Continued
+The Consistency Alphabet Soup: It seems that newcomers to distributed systems are often confused by the various definitions of the C-word.
+I want to go over them to draw a distinction that is often overlooked, without getting into the tired old arguments around eventual consistency.
+Specifically, I want to expand on the distinction between properties…

 -